ayazhankadessova/gitroll-blog/README.md

 2. [x] search
 3. [x] Sort By
 4. [x] theme
-5. - button theme too big
+5. [x] button theme too big
+6. [ ] picture in post-item should be at the end

 bugs: